 My thoughts go out to you and your families as you work to keep yourselves and your families healthy during this coronavirus outbreak.
 We are all deeply saddened for the families who have suffered loss or who are currently suffering.

 I’m sure that many of you are scared, worried and stressed as we all try to get through this unprecedented event.
 It can be hard in times like these to know where to turn, and where to find the most up-to-date and accurate information.

-This website contains a wealth of information from Governor Jay Inslee’s office, our state agencies, the federal Centers for Disease Control and Prevention, local governments, and more.
-For your convenience, I’ve included some of the helpful information below – from tools for handling stress, to resources for our out-of-work neighbors, to supports for businesses, to tips for talking to kids.
+This website contains a wealth of information from Governor Jay Inslee’s office, our state agencies, the federal Centers for Disease Control and Prevention, and more.
+In this note I’ve included a lot of the helpful information – from tools for handling stress, to resources for our out-of-work neighbors, to tips for talking to kids.
 But I encourage you to explore this website for yourselves, and to pass it on to others in our community who have questions.

 In addition, I have heard from many people who are being laid off from their hospitality and restaurant jobs as well as the owners of these establishments who are seeking assistance to cover payroll or otherwise maintain their business.
-There is information for you further down this email from the Small Business Administration and our state Dep. of Commerce.
-More resources will become available shortly, and the list grows by the minute.
-Check coronavirus.wa.gov often for the most up to date info.
+There is information further down on the Small Business Association and other resources that should become available, I hope very shortly.

 What to do if you are ill

 If you are ill with fever and a cough or non-acute shortness of breath, please stay home.
 If you are unsure of how to care for yourself or are concerned about your condition, call your health care provider for advice.
 If you feel you need to visit your doctor, call them first.
 Keep yourself separated from other people and animals in your home.
 Cover your coughs and sneezes and wash your hands often.